vaibhavpandeyvpz/tejas/README.md

 Tejas Linux is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

 - All Tejas-specific scripts and configuration are GPL-3.0
-- Ubuntu packages remain under their respective upstream licenses
+- Debian packages remain under their respective upstream licenses
 - Tejas Linux is **not affiliated with or endorsed by Canonical**

 ---